 Enjoy the Lake Louise Ice Bar

-In between runs screaming down groomers, tackling a bowl, or defying death in a steep chute Banff National Park provides you some fresh air and stunning landscapes.
+In between runs, screaming down groomers, tackling a bowl, or defying death in a steep chute, Banff National Park provides you some fresh air and stunning landscapes.
 There is something for everyone here with terrain that will thrill even expert skiers.

 Brewster Country Christmas Dinner

 If you happen to be visiting around Christmas, look into the Country Christmas Dinner at Lake Louise.
-The Brewster Country Christmas Dinner only happens a few nights a year and will fill you up on a home-cooked hearty meal.
+The Brewster Country Christmas Dinner only happens a few nights a year and will fill you up on a home-cooked, hearty meal.
 Arrive by sleigh from the Fairmont Chateau to a band playing and line dancing.

-The Country Christmas Dinner is only on December 23, 28, and 30th and can be booked here.
-The cost is $95 for adults and $55 for children 6-12 (Children 5 and under free.
+and can be booked here.
+The cost is $145 for adults and $100 for children 6-12 (Children 5 and under free).
 Sleighs depart the Chateau at 6pm and 6:30pm.

 Go Tubing at Lake Louise Ski Resort